HrbrIO/harbor-docs/docs/quick-start-guide.md

 !!!
 Summary
     Now you should be familiar enough to start using pre-built Beacons to start getting insight on standard system issues.
-Stay tuned for more in depth guides on creating your own Beacons from scratch and subscribing to Harbor streams to get use all the great data for your own custom Foghorns and Views.
+Stay tuned for more in depth guides on creating your own Beacons from scratch and subscribing to Hrbr streams to get use all the great data for your own custom Foghorns and Views.